cfu288/SylvieJS/README.md

 ## Installation

+SylvieJS is distributed via npm and can be installed with the command:
+`npm install sylviejs`.

 For browser environments you simply need the sylviejs.js file contained in `dist/`

-For node environments you can install through `npm install cfu288/SylvieJS`.

 ## License

-Copyright (c) 2015 Christopher Fu
+Copyright (c) 2023 Christopher Fu

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: